jsommers/cbook/docs/_sources/tutorial.rst.txt

 1. A common error is to fail to include a null-termination character in a C string.
 Modify the code example above to remove the ``'\0'``.
 What does ``printf`` do?
 What do you think is happening?
 (Note: you actually have to work a bit to remove any null-termination character, since ``fgets`` will automatically null-terminate a string.
 You can either overwrite the null-termination character added by ``fgets`` with some other character, or devise some other method.)

+2. Revise the program above to change the size of the array to something small (e.g., 4 characters), then recompile and re-run it.
+What happens when you input a string that's longer than 4 characters?
+Exactly 4 characters?

-2. Line 8 in our example program above can squash a non-newline character if the user types more than 31 characters for a name.
+3. Line 8 in our example program above can squash a non-newline character if the user types more than 31 characters for a name.
 Fix the program so that the last character of the string is *only* overwritten if it is a newline (``\n``).
 Note that, as with Java and Python, characters can be compared using ``==`` (double-equals), and that ``if`` statements work very similarly in C as they do in Java.

-3. Revisit your fabulous time in COSC 101 by writing a program that asks for a dog's name, its age in human years, then prints its age in dog years (human years multiplied by 7).
+4. Revisit your fabulous time in COSC 101 by writing a program that asks for a dog's name, its age in human years, then prints its age in dog years (human years multiplied by 7).
 A couple hints to help accomplish this:

     * You can use ``fgets`` to collect each input, but note that you'll need to convert the dog age to an integer (you can just do the computations as integers).
 You can use the ``atoi`` function to convert a string to an integer; ``atoi`` takes a C string as a parameter and returns an ``int``.
 You'll need to ``#include <stdlib.h>`` to use the ``atoi`` function.